NVIDIA/DeepLearningExamples/PyTorch/Segmentation/MaskRCNN/README.md

   python -m torch.distributed.launch --nproc_per_node=8 tools/train_net.py --config-file \"configs/e2e_mask_rcnn_R_50_FPN_1x.yaml\"
   ```

-We have tested batch sizes upto 4 on a 16GB V100 and upto 8 on a 32G V100 with mixed precision.
-The repository also implements gradient accumulation functionality to simulate bigger batches.
-The following command can be used to run a batch of 64:
+We have tested batch sizes upto 12 on a 32GB V100 and 80GB A100 with mixed precision.
+The repository also implements gradient accumulation functionality to simulate bigger batches as follows:
   ```
   python -m torch.distributed.launch --nproc_per_node=8 tools/train_net.py --config-file \"configs/e2e_mask_rcnn_R_50_FPN_1x.yaml\" SOLVER.ACCUMULATE_GRAD True SOLVER.ACCUMULATE_STEPS 4
   ```

 By default, training is performed using FP32 on Volta and TF32 on Ampere, however training time can be reduced further using tensor cores and mixed precision.
 This can be done by either adding `--amp` to the command line or `DTYPE \"float16\"` to override the respective parameter in the config file.

-__Note__: When training a global batch size >= 32, it is recommended to additionally set the following parameters:
+__Note__: When training a global batch size >= 32, it is recommended to add required warmup by additionally setting the following parameters:
   - `SOLVER.WARMUP_ITERS 625`
   - `SOLVER.WARMUP_FACTOR 0.01`